mwojnars/hypertag/README.md

 declared as filters before they can be used in template code.
 In Hypertag, there are _no_ such restrictions.
 Rather, all _callables_ (functions, methods, class instantiation etc.) can be used in pipelines without special preparation.
-A pipeline is just another syntax for a function call, so every expression of the form:

-    EXPR : FUN(*args, **kwargs)

-gets translated internally to:

-    FUN(EXPR, *args, **kwarg)

 Obviously, pipeline operators can be chained together, so `EXPR:FUN1:FUN2` is equivalent to `FUN2(FUN1(EXPR))`.
 The function can be given as a compound expression,